 Who has insurance?

-Health insurance is a means for financing a person’s healthcare expenses.
-The majority of people have health insurance through an employer.
+The majority of Americans have health insurance through an employer.

 Health Insurance Coverage

-In 2020, 8.6% of people, or 28.0 million, did not have health insurance the entire year.
+♦ In 2022, 25.6 million people did not have insurance the entire year.
 The number would be much higher if you include the people who did not have health insurance part of the year.

 ♦ Private Coverage = Employment-based + Direct-purchase + Tricare (formerly known as Civilian Health and Medical Program of the Uniformed Services)